nhlpa/FsTachyons/README.md

 ## Design Goals

 - Provide discoverable functions for **all** Tachyons classes.
-- Avoiding placing commonly named functions in the global context.
+- Can be integrated into _any_ F# markup DSL.
-- Can be easily learned by someone with knowledge of Tachyons.
+- Easily learned by someone with knowledge of Tachyons.

 ## Overview